 4. How does this compare with other airports?

 Heathrow is in a league of its own.
 28% of the people across Europe affected by aircraft noise live under the Heathrow flight paths?

 Sources: European Commission, CAA, based on the population affected by noise using the 56LDen – 2006 figures.

 5. How many flights will use the airport if a third runway is built?

 Well over 700,000.

 6. How many people will be disturbed by noise?

-Estimates vary from 620,000 – 920,000.
+Estimates vary from 620,000 to over 1 million.
 The reason for the variation is there is still a lot uncertainty about the impact of the measures that would be introduced to limit noise: less noisy planes; improved operational practices; respite periods, i.e. times when communities will get a break from the noise.